Brontomerus/prefect-dask-docker-resources/prefect-agent-docker/README.md

 ### 5. Keeping Security in Mind
 Following information [here](https://medium.com/asos-techblog/minimising-your-attack-surface-by-building-highly-specialised-docker-images-example-for-net-b7bb177ab647), shared by author Paulo Gomes, we want to build containers that drop all the jazz so they can be more readily run in production-hardened systems.
-The Hardened dockerfile references can also be verified on this github repo for [iron-alpine](https://github.com/ironpeakservices/iron-alpine/blob/master/Dockerfile#L45)
+The Hardened dockerfile references can also be verified for alpine linux on this github repo for [iron-alpine](https://github.com/ironpeakservices/iron-Debian-Slim/blob/master/Dockerfile#L45)

+### A bit of a warning
+Pandas and Numpy (Both Dask Dependencies) take __ages__ to install.
+This is normal behavior for Alpine Linux and is the price of admission for awesome slim containers.
+Kind of annoying though...